Saudi prince fires celebrity TV preacher for Brotherhood links

 Suwaidan responded on Twitter, “Only the weak worry about earning a living, and no one abandons his principles but he who cares about earthly matters.”

-Prince Alwaleed’s uncle, King Abdullah, on Friday called on Arabs to stand together against “attempts to destabilize” Egypt, in a message of support for the military leadership.

-Reporting by Marwa Rashad in Riyadh and Ahmed Hagagy in Kuwait; Writing by Mahmoud Habboush; Editing by Louise Ireland and Sami Aboudi
+Prince Alwaleed’s uncle, King Abdullah, on Friday called on Arabs to stand together against “attempts to destabilise” Egypt, in a message of support for the military leadership.
+(Reporting by Marwa Rashad in Riyadh and Ahmed Hagagy in Kuwait; Writing by Mahmoud Habboush; Editing by Louise Ireland and Sami Aboudi)